telerik/ajax-docs/general-information/controlling-visual-appearance/fonts.md

 # Fonts

-This article explains the how fonts are used by the Telerik UI for ASP.NET AJAX controls skins.
+This article explains the how fonts are used by the Telerik® UI for ASP.NET Ajax controls skins.
 Below you can find information about:

 * [how the `font-size`, `font-family`, `font-weight` and `font-style` rules used by the controls](#general-font-css-rules)